z-amirkhosravi/qtools/README.md

 You can edit `test.py` to change the parameters.
 For example to improve accuracy you can try changing the depth of the binomial trees, or the number of Monte Carlo steps.

 Note: The exact theoretical price of European calls/puts as well as American calls is given by the Black-Scholes formula.
 Checking the output of the models against that item can be a sort of sanity check.
+Conversely, American puts should always cost a bit more than European ones.

 #  Binomial Tree Models